 Consider the following situation and decide for yourself.
 Only two turns are left in your game, with the Yahtzee and Fives boxes still open.
 The 35-point Upper Section bonus appears to be out of reach as you would need to roll five Fives* to surpass the 63-point threshold.
 Things aren't looking too great but being a serious Yahtzeeist you never give up hope.
-On your penultimate turn you roll a couple of Fives, then a couple more - and, yes, it's a Yahtzee in Fives!
+On your next to last turn you roll a couple of Fives, then a couple more - and, yes, it's a Yahtzee in Fives!
 Welcome to the Joker's Gambit is now on the table.

-Instinctively, your pencil is drawn to the Lower Section of your Yahtzee scorecard to mark 50 big ones in the empty Yahtzee box.
-But after a moment's reflection you realize that scoring 25 points for your Fives, thereby securing the 35-point bonus, will result in a total of 60 points for the turn and a 10-point advantage over the Yahtzee.
+Instinctively, your pencil is drawn to the Lower Section of your Yahtzee scorecard to mark 50 big ones in the open Yahtzee box.
+But after a moment's reflection you realize that scoring 25 points for your Fives, thereby securing the 35-point bonus, will result in a total of 60 points for the turn and a 10-point advantage over scoring a Yahtzee.
 The math indeed adds up, but does it ever make sense to dis the game's namesake?

 The decision over whether or not to lock up the Upper Section bonus boils down to your level of risk tolerance.
 It is a unique and paradoxical situation in Yahtzee where a player is able to score more points by passing up the game's highest scoring category.
-So counter-intuitively, the safe money says to play the odds and take the 25 points for your Fives, pat yourself on the back, and then try to roll the elusive Yahtzee on your final turn.
+So counter-intuitively, the safe money says to play the odds and take the 25 points for your Fives to obtain the bonus, pat yourself on the back, and then try to roll the elusive second Yahtzee on your final turn.
 But if you're more of a high flying daredevil looking to maximize your total score, the best move would be to take the Yahtzee downstairs and set yourself up to finish the game with back-to-back Yahtzees.
 In this dream scenario, of course, the 100-point Yahtzee Bonus will more than make up for the missed Upper Section bonus should you not roll the second Yahtzee in Fives.